accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Work stealing__ is another common technique.
 Idle thread seize jobs from busy threads.
 The cost of scheduling tasks are automatically amortized to more idle threads.
 It resembles to job __migration__ in distributed systems.

 __Reduce communication__ is the most important topic.
-Locking and synchronization are the top area in concurrency & parallelism.
+Locking and synchronization are the top areas in concurrency & parallelism.
 They are used to coordination communication.
 But the best system is designed to rather NOT requiring communication, thus the most simplified.
 This same applies both in a distributed scaleout system, or a single node scale-up system with manycore.

   * __Symmetric parallel copies__ (同态多副本).
 The data and tasks are sharded into multiple copies.
 Each copy processes in exactly the same way.
 Copies don't need any interaction.
 E.g. processing requests from different customers in a Cloud storage systems.
 E.g. Ceph OSD that each thread exclusively owns a disk.
-E.g. Networking switch that one core schedules tasks to all other cores doing plain packet processing.
+E.g. A networking switch that one core schedules tasks to all other cores doing plain packet processing.

   * __Communication density__.
 Locking/latching, reading another thread's thread local, and accessing shared memory/cache address are all communication.
 Plot the communication connections by each CPU core.
 How frequent are such communication done?
 What's the connection fan-out?
 What's the webbing density?
 A good algorithm should reduce all three.